aledlb8/Pulse/README.md

 </p>

 ## Overview
-Pulse unifies ranks, permissions, economy, chat, shops, tags, and placeholders into one lightweight core for Paper servers.
+Pulse unifies ranks, permissions, economy, chat, shops, tags, punishments and placeholders into one lightweight core for Paper and Folia servers.
 Every subsystem is modular, asynchronous, and backed by Exposed + HikariCP storage.

 ## Key Features
 - Unified manager layer for core gameplay systems